Applicants Schools Enterprise Media About Find a course Apply

 Professional recognition

-Nursing graduates are eligible to apply for registration to practice as a registered nurse with the Nursing and Midwifery Board of Australia, under the Australian Health Practitioner Regulation Agency.
+Nursing graduates can apply for registration with the Nursing and Midwifery Board of Australia.
+This registration is governed by the are eligible to apply for registration with the Nursing and Midwifery Board of Australia, under the Australian Health Practitioner Regulation Agency (AHPRA).
+Successful registration allows graduates to practice as registered nurses in Australia.

 Practical experience

-This degree requires students to participate in Professional Experience Placements in NSW Health facilities.
-During placement, you will be subject to NSW Health policies and procedures.
-You must also meet all NSW Health verification requirements before attending professional experience placement.
+This degree requires students to participate in professional experience placements in NSW Health various healthcare facilities.
+During placement, you will be required to adhere to health policies and procedures subject to NSW Health policies and procedures.
+You must also meet all NSW Health verification requirements before attending clinical placement.
 Clinical placement requirements.
-For information on these requirements visit the University of Newcastle placement essentials.
+For information on these requirements visit the University of Newcastle placement essentials page.

 You will complete 800 hours of compulsory Professional Experience Placement.
-Delivered in placement blocks (two weeks to six weeks), this includes morning and evening shifts, weekends, and public holidays.
+Delivered in placement blocks (two weeks to six weeks), you will be required to work this, includes morning, evening, and night shifts, weekends, and public holidays depending on your year of study.
 Night duty is introduced in your final year.

 Bachelor of Nursing (Central Coast) 483610: If you choose this option, you will be undertaking your on campus studies at the Central Coast Clinical School in Gosford.

-Clinical placement is conducted in a variety of settings, including medical-surgical facilities, acute care, community health and major teaching hospitals, mental health settings, aged-care facilities, rural and remote health placements, international placements.
+Professional experience placements are conducted in a variety of public and private settings including medical-surgical facilities, acute care, community health, mental health settings, and aged-care facilities in metropolitan, rural and remote locations.

 Hands-on clinical experience is also gained in the simulated learning environment on campus.